How to Setup a Retargeting Campaign for Facebook Video Ads

 - It’s generally designed for scale, meaning that it’s super fast to duplicate and bulk edit your ads.
 I don’t know about you, but whichever tool will make me more efficient in the long run is going to win!

 - You can use longer ad copy.
-Somehow in the Ad Manager you can use less characters inside your ads.
+Somehow in the Ad Manager, you can use fewer characters inside your ads.
 Well, sometimes you need more words to make your point, right?
 We don’t want to be limited there.

-- You have the option to ONLY show your video ads to people who are connected to WIFI (this is worth testing out, as video ads obviously require more bandwith)
+- You have the option to ONLY show your video ads to people who are connected to WIFI (this is worth testing out, as video ads obviously require more bandwidth)

 It pays off to dive into this beast of a tool and really get to know it!

-Of course you can get creative and use it in different way, but I gotta say this way of organizing things makes an advertisers’ life pretty easy!
+Of course, you can get creative and use it in a different way, but I gotta say this way of organizing things makes an advertisers’ life pretty easy!

 Building Your Campaign